-For the comparable gene variation \1/\3, the moderate or strong CYP3A4 inducer results in a reduction in the exposure of siponimod by 49%, according to a pharmacokinetic model.
+For the comparable genetic variation 1/3, the moderate CYP3A4 inducer results in a reduction in the exposure of siponimod by 49%, according to a pharmacokinetic model.

 - Gardin A et al. Siponimod pharmacokinetics, safety, and tolerability in combination with the potent CYP3A4 inhibitor itraconazole in healthy subjects with different CYP2C9 genotypes.
 Eur J Clin Pharmacol 2019;75:1565-74. - 2.
 SmPC Mayzent (NL en VS).